earnubs/styleguide/README.md

 * When you cascade a rule, keep it local and obvious.
-* Define a list of global rules which have no side effects in a global context, for example 'active', 'first', 'last', 'hide' (that is to say, you shouldn't create classes like this without thinking long and hard!)
+* Define a list of global rules which have no side effects in a global context, for example 'active', 'first', 'last', 'hide' (that is to say, you shouldn't create classes like this without thinking long and hard, and probably talking to someone first!)
 * Favour pixels as units, em's in the case of typographic relativity (% is derived and in pixels, line-height is unitless, pixels or em's).
 Pixels are clear, work everywhere and have no unwanted zooming side effects.